atellaluca/ImportSpy/README.rst

 ImportSpy allows developers to:

-- **Define clear rules**: Specify required functions, classes, and environment variables for every module importing your code.
+- **Define clear rules**: Specify required variables, functions, classes, and environment variables for every module importing your code.
 - **Validate imports**: Ensure external modules comply with these rules before they can interact with your code.
 - **Improve project quality**: Reduce bugs caused by improper imports or misconfigured environments.